Compare Rates and Save on Life Insurance

-A life insurance medical exam involves a urine sample, blood test and exam.
-Depending on your age, coverage level and the insurer’s underwriting guidelines, the exam may include an X-ray or EKG.
-The insurance company uses the test results to determine your rate class and pricing, which comes from assessing your health status and life expectancy.
+A typical life insurance medical exam might include a urine test, blood test and other related examinations.
+Depending on your age, coverage level and the insurer's underwriting guidelines, the exam may also require an X-ray or EKG.

-Most life policies require a life insurance exam, but certain policies, like guaranteed acceptance and simplified issue life insurance, do not.
+Most insurance providers require a medical exam for life insurance, but specific policies, like guaranteed acceptance and simplified issue life insurance, do not.
 Guaranteed acceptance life insurance doesn’t require an exam or health questions.
-Simplified issue life insurance asks health questions on the application but doesn’t require a medical exam.
+Simplified issue life insurance asks health questions on the application but doesn't require a medical exam.

 Key Takeaways

-The life insurance medical exam typically consists of a blood pressure reading, height and weight measurements, pulse, blood draw and urine sample.
+A life insurance medical exam typically consists of blood pressure readings, height and weight measurements, pulse-taking, blood draws and urine samples.

-Companies look for current and future health indicators to determine life expectancy and check for conditions like heart disease, diabetes and high blood pressure or cholesterol.
+Companies look for current and future health indicators to check for conditions such as heart disease, diabetes, high blood pressure and cholesterol.

-Although most life insurance policies require a medical exam as part of the application process, some don’t, like guaranteed acceptance or simplified issue life insurance.
+Although most life insurance policies require an exam as part of the application process, some don’t, like guaranteed acceptance or simplified issue life insurance.

-A medical exam for life insurance evaluates your current health and determines your life expectancy.
-The insurance health screening takes from 15 to 45 minutes to complete.
-Usually, the insurer is who pays for a life insurance medical exam.
+A medical exam for life insurance evaluates your current health and determines your life expectancy so that the insurer can assess your suitability for coverage.
+A typical life insurance health exam takes 15 to 45 minutes to complete.
+The physician conducting the exam will evaluate your overall health, administer blood and urine tests and possibly perform a drug test.

 Rating